alexbahnisch/react.ts-boilerplate/README.md

 ### Getting started

-Requires node and npm to be installed, and added to system path.
+Requires node and npm to be installed.

 ```
 npm install